MIKE BEGG

 TACoS (Total Advertising Cost of Sale): Ad spend divided by total revenue including organic.
 The real measure of whether advertising is growing your business.

-If your ACoS drops from 30% to 20% but your total revenue stays flat, you did not improve — you just reduced spend.
+If your ACoS drops from 30% to 20% but your total revenue stays flat, you did not improve.
+You just reduced spend.
 Maybe you are missing opportunities.
 Maybe your organic rank dropped.
 TACoS shows the full picture.

-If your ACoS stays at 30% but your TACoS drops from 25% to 15%, your advertising is working — it is building organic sales that do not require paid support.
+If your ACoS stays at 30% but your TACoS drops from 25% to 15%, your advertising is working.
+It is building organic sales that do not require paid support.
 That is what good PPC does.

 Benchmarks by category from our portfolio: